schlaman/EFCoreTest/README.md

 # EFCoreTest

+## Illustrates problem with .NET Maui and EF Core 7 with Sqlite while invoking EnsureCreated() -- ONLY a problem on physical IOS Device.
+Works on Windows and Android perfectly.
-This project is intended to be a minimum project to demonstrate the problem with an exception occurring when EnsureCreated() is called with the creation of a Sqlite DB.
+This project is intended to be a minimum project to demonstrate this 'NullabilityInfoContext' exception issue.
+The exception specifically happens when EnsureCreated() is called with the creation of a Sqlite DB where there is a string property in the C# model class that represents the table.
 This exception ONLY occurs if the Table model contains a string property.
 In this case the Vendor class contains Description.
 If that field is remarked out then EnsureCreated is successful.